M-L-D-H/Closing-The-Gap-In-Non-Latin-Script-Data/DOCS/workflows_doc.md

 Our website is hosted on **GitHub Pages**.
 Given our strong emphasis on **sustainability**, we have designed it to be fully **static**.
 All data is consolidated into a JSON file (**`ENTRIES.json`**), which serves as the foundation for rendering the site.
 This file requires **manual updates**, which we perform **once a week**.

+> **Automated Check**
+> A GitHub Action runs every **Monday and Thursday** to verify whether the frontend is up to date.
+> While this workflow checks for outdated data, it **does not update** the site automatically.
+Manual deployment is still required.

 To manually deploy the website, follow these steps:

 **1. Ensure `npm` is Installed**